Attacks by Islamic extremists in Bangladesh: Faisal Arefin Dipan

-Jagriti Prokashony
+Jagriti Prokashoni

 Besides working with the prominent authorities and scholars of Bengali literature, Jagriti created a platform for many new and promising poets and writers.
 The genres of Jagriti publications cover a wide spectrum, such as, children's books, humour, fantasy, biography, science, history, science fiction, novels, poetry and scholarly essays.

 In one of his television interviews in 2012, Dipan had expressed his aim to stand apart from many others by supporting both "creative entertainment" and "enrichment of mind" streams of works.
 He felt that the latter category was becoming subdued in the recent days and more needed to be done to revive the intellectual stream in Bangladeshi publications.

 Jagriti's most notable publications include:

 Dipan was an active member in the publishers' associations in Bangladesh and had held several positions in the executive committees.
 He was actively involved in the annual Ekushey Book Fair (একুশে বই মেলা) and other Bengali book fairs.
 Dipan had appeared in newspaper and television interviews, and talk shows to discuss publication industry in Bangladesh.

 Despite the tragic death of Dipan, Jagriti Prokashony remains fully operational today under the management of Dipan's spouse Razia Rahman Jolly (a Senior Medical Officer at the Dhaka University Medical Centre).